 How to Raise the Best Turkeys

 Have you ever wondered what it would be like to raise turkeys on your homestead?
 Maybe you’ve heard that these birds are so stupid that they will drown in the rain or that they are very difficult to raise.
 Not true!
-I’ve had very good results in raising my own turkeys for meat… and so can you.
+They aren’t difficult to raise and I’ve had very good results in raising my own Thanksgiving turkeys for several years… and so can you.

 There are a few things to take into consideration before you get started and place an order for baby turkeys.
 This guide will give you the basics for getting started, raising, and processing your own turkeys.